 My personal favourite of all the themes I’ve seen was a Donald Trump theme, where a group of approximately 20 men staggered through the door of a bar in the student union, dressed in suits with cheap red ties and false blonde wigs.
 The news was being broadcast on a television behind the bar, and when the president appeared on the screen, the entire group started roaring and jumping up and down in their drunken state.
 However, much as I would like to join in with such an event, there is one small but significant problem; over half of the pubs have steps into them, and wheelchairs cannot levitate like Daleks.

 In contrast to my predicament, I am not prepared to sit aside and be excluded from this.
 I decided to take action and designed my own pub crawl, the pub roll.
 Jarred and myself started in the students union, in the modern bar called the Terrace, before heading down to the basement to sit in the cosy and traditional Old Bar.

-I would like to think that although a tad tipsy, no one could tell, as I did not have to face the troubling task of balancing on two feet, and could rely on six wheels instead.
+I would like to think that although I was a tad tipsy no one could tell, as I did not have to face the troubling task of balancing on two feet, and could rely on six wheels instead.

 We crossed the main road and entered City Bar, which was in the union of the rival (and inferior) university, and then headed up to a branch of Wetherspoon’s called the Stick or Twist.

 When we were done there, we meandered slowly down to another Wetherspoon’s.
-By the time we were done there, I was seeing three of everything, so instead of progressing onto the Botanist, an accessible bar and restaurant, as planned, we dragged ourselves home.
+By the time we were done there, I was seeing three of everything, so instead of progressing onto the Botanist as planned, we dragged ourselves home.
 Trying to drive my wheelchair in a straight line was something of a challenge, but the quiet streets posed no threat to unsuspecting pedestrians.